B2B marketers, take note: video is here to stay.

 Time spent watching

-Optimize videos for each platform and audience: Video isn’t a one size fits all deal, which means what works on LinkedIn may not work on Facebook.
+Optimize videos for each platform and audience: Video isn’t a one-size-fits-all all deal, which means what works on LinkedIn may not work on Facebook.
 Tailor your content to the platform’s audience and be thoughtful about their viewing experience.
 This includes choosing an optimal video length for each channel and optimizing for mobile.

 Add subtitles: Include subtitles when you can as many viewers may be watching with the sound off.
-Including subtitles can help ensure your message does not get lost.
+Including subtitles can help ensure your message does not get lost, which can be done quicker than you think.

-Reduce costs by repurposing videos: After a virtual event or live stream, edit snackable snippets of the recording and distribute it through organic and paid channels.
-How can you reuse existing video for your channels and site?
+Reduce costs by repurposing videos: After a virtual event or livestream, edit snackable snippets of the recording and distribute it through organic and paid channels.
+If you’re using LinkedIn Live or creating other livestreams, Socialive makes it easy to create new content for demand-gen campaigns.